ASaidOguz/dynamic_nft_project/README.md

 ## Dynamic Nft Project (RTW3) Week 3

 This project demonstrate how to make dynamic nft using chainlink automation.
 Added randomness via VRF chainlink interface.
-Many comment and documentation exit inside bullbear deployment file for further deployment and verification.Project using {Dotenv} so you need to create your own secrets like wallet private key and api keys
+Many comment and documentation exist inside bullbear deployment file for further deployment and verification.Project using {Dotenv} so you need to create your own secrets like wallet private key and api keys

 [Alchemy RTW3](https://docs.alchemy.com/docs/5-connect-apis-to-your-smart-contracts-using-chainlink)